Where in New York state is seismic activity common?

 The earliest event within New York that is shown on the map occurred in 1916, near Saratoga.
 New York’s biggest earthquakes have occurred in the Adirondack Mountains.
 In 1983, an event with ML of 5.1 occurred near the town of Newcomb, and in 2002 an event with ML of 5.3 occurred in Ausable Forks.
 For western New York, the biggest events have been a 1929 earthquake about 25 miles east of Buffalo, with ML of 4.7, and events in Attica of ML 4.3 and 4.1, in 1966 and 1967, respectively.

 The February 6, 2023, event (yellow dot on the map) near West Seneca, was registered by the U.S. Geological Survey with an ML of 3.8.
+An April 23, 2023 event (yellow dot) with an ML of 3.6 occurred near Watertown.

 The U.S. Geological Survey provides a map of the locations (circles) of all seismic events in and near New York State.
 Because the availability of data for earthquakes improved markedly over the century, the strength of the earthquakes on the map also changed.
 For the last two decades, some events with magnitudes as low as 0.1 are shown.
 Prior to 1975, only events with magnitudes >3 are shown.